Zselickisfalud: History

 Soviet forces occupied the village on December 2, 1944.
 Agricultural cooperatives emerged in the early 1950s, and the New Life Agricultural Cooperative operated from 1952 to 1956.
 After the 1956 revolution, the cooperative was reorganized, eventually merging with neighboring agricultural enterprises in the early 1970s to form the Zselic Landscape Agricultural Cooperative.

 The village had separate Roman Catholic and Protestant elementary schools, each with one teacher and one classroom.
 Records on the history of the Zselickisfalud Reformed Church date back to the early 18th century when it had a designated preacher.
 By the 18th century, it likely became a mother church, with Patca and Szilvásszentmárton as its subsidiary churches.
 The Catholic population began to grow only in the 19th century, and their church was built in 1953.

 In 1900, the population was 844, decreasing to 773 by 1910.
 Population decline accelerated from the 1960s, exacerbated by the centralization of education to Kaposvár.
 The current population, under 300, has been consistently decreasing since the turn of the century due to migration and the impact of centralization.

 Approximately 95% of the village's houses have access to piped drinking water, and over half have telephone connections.
 One of the community's primary goals is the development of gas and sewage networks.
 Traditionally, agriculture, forestry, and local industrial enterprises have been the main sources of employment, with many residents commuting to Kaposvár for work.
 The elementary school students attend school in the neighboring village of Szenna.

 The village square (known as Heroes' Square since 2000) houses the village hall, the small office of the Mayor, and the medical room in the old building.

 Geographic Location and Natural Features

-Situated in one of the most beautiful valleys of Zselic, a region that is part of the Transdanubian Hills, the village boasts a diverse landscape characterized by rolling hills, steep valleys, and extensive forests.
+The village is situated in the Zselic region, part of the Transdanubian Hills, an area of Hungary characterized by rolling hills, steep valleys, and extensive forests.